mtpali/exclave/README.md

 ## Report issues

 Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
 Do not report issues to upstream because the core used is heavily modified.

-Encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting if the issue contains sensitive information.
+- Encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting if the issue contains sensitive information.

+- For crashes, log file is required.
+Switch to "debug" level before logging.

+- For memory leak and high system resource usage, pprof profile is required.
+Long press "about" and restart the app to trigger pprof settings.

 ## FAQs and explanation of terms